Body Shapes

 Key Measurements

-Styling goal: Create the illusion of curves with belted waists, peplum tops, and wrap dresses.
+Styling goal: Add definition at the waist with belted pieces, peplum tops, and wrap dresses to create more shape.

 Pear Body Shape